decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 glTF models can include embedded animations in them.

 Files with .gltf extensions can be opened with a text editor to view their contents.
-There you can find the list of animations and how they're named.
+There you can find the list of animations included in the model and how they're named.

 In a dynamic scene, you reference an animation by its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.
 You activate an animation by setting its `playing` property to `true`.